 David O. Barbe, MD, MHA

 Dr. Barbe has a long history of service to organized medicine.
-He has been a member of the AMA, the Missouri State Medical Association (MSMA) and the American Academy of Family Physicians for 30 years.
-He has served on the MSMA board continuously for more than 25 years, serving as chair in 2003 and president in 2005.
+He has been a member of the AMA, the Missouri State Medical Association (MSMA) and the American Academy of Family Physicians for 35 years.
+He served on the MSMA board continuously for more than 25 years, serving as chair in 2003 and president in 2005.
 He was a delegate from Missouri to the AMA from 1997 to 2009 and is past chair of the delegation.

 Prior to his election to the AMA-BOT, Dr. Barbe was elected to two terms on the AMA Council on Medical Service, serving as its chair from June 2008 to June 2009.
 As a member of the council, Dr. Barbe participated in the development of much of the AMA policy related to coverage of the uninsured, health care system reform, Medicare reform and health insurance market reform.

 Dr. Barbe has served on numerous AMA committees and task forces.
 He served as chair of the AMA-BOT from 2013 to 2014, as well as a member of its Executive Committee from 2011 to 2015 and 2016 to the present.
 At the state level, Dr. Barbe has been a longtime member of MSMA’s legislative committee and a board member of the Missouri Medical Political Action Committee.
 Dr. Barbe received his bachelor’s degree with honors in microbiology and his medical doctorate from the University of Missouri–Columbia School of Medicine.

 He completed his residency in family medicine at the University of Kansas affiliated program (now Via Christi) in Wichita, Kan.
 He also received his Master of Health Administration from the University of Missouri–Columbia.